jdeolive/geotools-old/spike/web/sphinx/source/quickstart.rst

 2. This file describes your project for maven.
 Right now you have a single dependency on junit version 3.8.1.
 3. You should be able to see this dependency in your IDE as well.

+..
+Tip:: Netbeans defaults to Java 1.3 format for new Maven projects.
+To
+         correct this:

+         * Go to the Project properties dialog
+         * Select "Sources"
+         * Set the "Source / binary format" to 1.5

 Depending on GeoTools
 ---------------------